MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0.md

   a change to the state of the filter engine.
 <div class="alert"><b>Note</b>  <b>FwpmBfeStateSubscribeChanges0</b> is a specific version of <b>FwpmBfeStateSubscribeChanges</b>.
 See <a href="/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows">WFP Version-Independent Names and Targeting Specific Versions of Windows</a> for more information.</div><div> </div>

+> [!WARNING]
+> Do not call [FwpmBfeStateUnsubscribeChanges0](nf-fwpmk-fwpmbfestateunsubscribechanges0.md) from the callback function that you passed in the *callback* parameter.
+Doing so can cause a deadlock.

 ## -parameters

 ### -param deviceObject [in, out]